wi1k1n/thermograph-arduino/README.md

 - Prettier USB mode display text
 - Tiny ruller on graph cursor mode (for visual navigation, when exploring a lot of same values)
 - getter/setter in RBCArray class
+- may be (if enough flash space add build version)

 ## Known bugs